The “Emotional” Personality Disorders: Antisocial, Histrionic, Borderline, & Narcissistic

 In some cases, a person may not realize that they have a personality disorder because their way of thinking and behaving seems natural to them.
 And you may blame others for the challenges you face.
 In this webinar, we will examine three of the most commonly diagnosed Emotional Disorders: Borderline (aka Emotionally Unstable Personality Disorder), Histrionic, and Narcissist.
 Learn how to diagnose based on DSM criteria and about the Evidence-Based treatment methodologies used to work with clients diagnosed with these disorders.

-Identify Psychological & Genetic Factors of each disorder
+Identify the Psychological & Genetic Factors of each disorder

 Assess the disorders according to the DSM – V: Clinical Criteria and Definitions of Each Disorder & Determining a Diagnosis

 Demonstrate Working with Emotional Personality Disorders – Pharmacology and Therapy